9 Personal Things to Do Before Your Business Trip

 Confirm That Your Identification Hasn't Expired

 Check the expiration date on your driver's license and/or passport.
-When you are renting a car it'll be bad timing to find out that your license has expired.
+When you are renting a car would be bad timing to find out that your license has expired.
 Check your RMV website to find out if your license will expire while you're away.

 If you'll be traveling internationally, check your passport's expiration date well in advance.
-If you need to order a new passport you'll get a new one in six weeks, If you need it quicker they offer a two week expedited service for a fee.
+If you need to order a new passport you'll get a new one in six weeks, If you need it quicker they offer a two-week expedited service for a fee.

 Check Your Cell Phone Coverage

 Make sure your cell phone plan will adequately cover you while you're away.
-It'd be an awful ending to a a trip to find your bill is higher than usual.
+It'd be an awful ending to a trip to find your bill is higher than usual.
 Take precautionary steps to make sure you're covered while on your business trip.

 Call your carrier's customer service department and alert them to your travel plans.
 The agent will be able to explain your options and make you aware of any potential additional charges.
 Many plans offer short-term upgrades to your agreement for a reasonable fee that will covers international usage, texting, and internet access while traveling.

 Determine whether your current prescription medications will last for the duration of your trip plus a few days (you don't want to make a midnight run to the pharmacy the day you get back).
 If not, make arrangements to get them refilled in advance.

 To be on the safe side consider bringing a copy of your prescription with you as well as your physician's contact information.
 Better to be prepared in the event that something happens and you find it necessary to fill one of your prescriptions while out of town.

 Make a trip to the dry cleaners with any business clothes that need to be cleaned.
 Add picking up the dry cleaning the day before your trip to your list.
 This way you'll avoid feeling frustrated while packing for a business trip!